MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-licensing.md

 - Azure subscription-based model
 - Volume licensing model (available from April 2023)

-## Azure subscription-based model (coming soon)
+## Azure subscription-based model

 Customers are entitled to commercially use AKS Edge Essentials provided, they connect their Kubernetes clusters to Azure using Azure Arc.
 The agent required for Azure Arc is included within the AKS Edge Essentials MSI and included PowerShell commands to easily connect their cluster to Arc.
+More details on pay-as-you-go model via Azure subscription is available on the [pricing](aks-edge-pricing.md) page

 ## Volume licensing based model (available in April 2023)